myersm0/montre/README.md

 * layered
 * replaceable

-You can have several alignments (over sentences, paragraphs, etc) potentiall from different models (e.g. LaBSE, vecalign) and choose which alignment to use at query time.
+You can have several alignments (over sentences, paragraphs, etc) potentially from different models (e.g. LaBSE, vecalign) and choose which alignment(s) to use at query time.

 ### 4. Alignment-native querying